Samuel M. Jones: Business career

-Following the death of his wife and a child, Jones and his two surviving children left Pennsylvania for the oil fields of Ohio in 1886.
-It was there that he helped established the Ohio Oil Company, a firm which was later bought by Standard Oil Company, making Jones a wealthy man.
+Following the death of his first wife, Jones and his children left Pennsylvania for the oil fields of Ohio in 1886.
+It was there that he helped established the Ohio Oil Company, a firm which was later bought by Standard Oil Company.

 In 1892, Jones moved to Toledo, Ohio, the first time that he had lived in a large city.
 The next year, the Panic of 1893 erupted, with the United States into a depression and millions of individuals thrown into the grips of poverty.
 As a man of considerable wealth Jones was not himself personally affected by the misery around him — with an estimated 7,000 people in Lucas County, Ohio rendered indigent and the city of Toledo forced millions of dollars in debt — but he nevertheless seems to have been emotionally affected by the economic collapse.

 Jones turned his talents to mechanical invention, obtaining a patent in 1894 for a new variety of iron pumping rod for deep well drilling.
 He opened a manufacturing plant in Toledo that same year for the manufacture of these so-called "sucker rods" for the oil industry — the Acme Sucker Rod Company.
 This marked a new career turn for Jones, from that of a mineral rights speculator and oil drilling operator to that of an employer of wage labor in a factory setting.